macieksikora8/cmo_model/README.md

 # CMO_model
-This program models Collateralized Mortgage Obligation applying Richard and Roll (1989) prepayment model.
+This repo contains analysis of Collateralized Mortgage Obligation applying Richard and Roll (1989) prepayment model.

 More info available here: